 In November 1923 at the Milan Motor Show the the resumption production was announced and the new 575 appeared the following year with a 3-speed Fongri gearbox.

 1925.
 The 575 Sport Luso appeared with more elegant styling, light alloy pistons, new crankcase design, and handlebar-controlled clutch.

 Fongri also built a racing OHV 500cc HO model with very light pistons.

-Eugenio Grignani won races in 1913, and also competed on the 1925 500cc Speciale as did Tazio Nuvolari, who won the 1925 350cc European Motorcycle Championship.
+Eugenio Grignani won races in 1913 and also competed on the 1925 500cc Speciale, as did Tazio Nuvolari, winner of the 1925 350cc European Motorcycle Championship.

 Sources vary, with Henshaw and others giving widely varying dates.
 Fongri.com, built by someone of the same surname as one of the principals (Gianmario Grignani) gives dates of 1910-1930.
 Moto-collection.org says that the company ceased manufacture during the first war, restarted around 1921 in Milan and stopped in 1922, then in 1924 resumed in Turin with Grignani and ceased in 1926.

 1915 sales brochures state company name as Grignani & Fontana.

 A number of images in the gallery are collations from original catalogues available at fongri.com in PDF format.
 M. Dumas hints that the company was somewhat creative with the facts which leads one to wonder at the accuracy of those catalogues.

 A 1928 Sport Lusso 575cc appeared at the 2013 Villa d'Este Concours, and a 1921 5 1/2hp model has been displayed at Museo Nicolis.